Guilford County assistance programs.

 Community clinics in Guilford County

 Five of the leading health and dental centers are listed below.
 They may be able to provide medication, physicals, dental care, and general family care to residents of all incomes and backgrounds across the region.
 Some of the programs focus on the low income and underinsured.
-However if these clinics can’t meet your needs, find information and details on more clinics in Guilford North Carolina.
+However if these clinics can’t meet your needs, find information and details on more on free community clinics in Guilford North Carolina.

 Some of the options include Community Clinic of High Point.
 This center provides free or low cost health care to low-income adults 18 - 64, who have no health insurance.
 Among other services offered include a pharmacy and eye clinic.
 Phone (336) 841-7154